Shaping Our Future: Together

 GIA Surveyors are very much looking forward to using our expertise to assist this important sector to develop quality schemes across the UK, that will not only help the growing housing demands for older people, but that fully support the current and future needs of our aging population.

-On our involvement with the network, Senior Partner, Jerome Webb, who has been instrumental in securing this, informs,
+On our involvement with the network, Board Director, Jerome Webb, who has been instrumental in securing this, informs,

 “GIA Surveyors has specialist and unique skills and services that can be of specific value and benefit to the Retirement Living sector in helping them achieve their aims and aspiration in terms of the quality and deliverability of development.”